Jee-El/reddit-in-valve-games/README.md

 1. Copy-paste it

-2. Replace "subreddit_name" with the name of the subreddit you want, the _value of_ "url" with the link to the subreddit, and the _value of_ "cfgs" to the paths to a new .cfg file.
+2. Replace "subreddit_name" with the name of the subreddit you want (doesn't have to be accurate, it'll be used to name your .cfg file).

+3. Replace "SUBREDDITNAME" in the end of value of "url" with the subreddit name (must be accurate).

+4. For the paths, just follow the steps that I already listed above.

 3. Replace the value of "currently_used_subreddit_name" with the name of the subreddit you want to use (whatever name you used to replace "subreddit_name")

-Make sure to make a new .cfg file with a different name for each subreddit you add.

 If this is too confusing, you have the template and the dadjokes example, they should help you set everything up!

-## One issue

-I'm facing an issue on Linux (Ubuntu) where the binds don't apply to the game automatically, though the .cfg file gets updated, so it's an issue with my OS or the game.
-If you face the same issue, you can either run `exec dad_jokes` in the console everytime you open the game and everything will work as it should, or bind a key to do that for you :

-`bind "f1" "exec dad_jokes"`

-## A warning
+## Some Warnings

+- DO NOT make two entries with the same "subreddit_name" value.

+- DO NOT replace "subreddit_name" with the name of a .cfg file that's already in either/both paths.
+For example, it's common to have a file called config.cfg or autoexec.cfg, so don't replace "subreddit_name" with "config" or "autoexec", it'll delete all the contents inside them.

-It's better not to change any other settings in the .json file unless you know what you are doing.
+- It's better not to change any other settings in the .json file unless you know what you are doing.
 Currently the script will work, meaning you can use the shortcut or run the command, a maximum of 30 times a day (since the last time you ran the script for the first time), sometimes less, this is because sending too many requests to reddit sounds like a bad idea, but yeah you can change the "maximum_requests" value to a higher value if you want to be able to use it more than 30 times.

-The good thing is that the top page of reddit's subreddit dadjokes isn't updated often enough for you to use the shortcut many times for a meaningful reason, so you'll just see the same jokes bound to the same keys.
+The good thing is that the hot page of subreddits isn't updated often enough for you to use the shortcut many times for a meaningful reason, so you'll just see the same contents bound to the same keys.